 Before the dollar was floated, the growth in export revenue would have contributed to national income and savings (represented by the growth of foreign reserves).
 Those national savings would have offset some of the additional spending generated by the growth of bank credit (also called investment).
 After the float, bank credit continued to enable people to buy more than they produced, which continued to cause current account deficits.

 The floating exchange system not only prevented the depletion of foreign reserves, it prevented the accumulation of foreign reserves.
-Therefore the floating exchange rate system prevented the growth of national savings that could have offset the spending (investment) finance by the growth of bank credit.
+Therefore the floating exchange rate system prevented the growth of national savings that could have offset the spending (investment) financed by the growth of bank credit.
 As a result, floating the dollar increased the magnitude of the current account deficit to the same amount as the growth of bank credit.

 Dependence on bank credit

 Under the floating exchange rate system, the main source of new money has been from the growth of bank credit.
 The economy needs additional money to facilitate economic growth.
 Therefore, under the floating exchange rate system, the economy requires banks to continually increase lending to provide the stimulus to the economy to enable it to grow.

 Bank credit continued to grow after the exchange rate was floated, reaching a growth rate of 17.4 per cent in August 1973.
 Since then, it has not returned to that rate of growth.
 The rate of monetary growth declined to just 2.9 per cent per annum in August 1975 as shown in Figure 10.
 This decline in the growth of bank credit, together with the elimination of additional income from trade (brought about by floating the dollar) combined to cause the recession known as the “oil crisis”.
 Since the float, the growth of bank credit has largely determined the rate of economic growth and inflation.

 Figure 10: The rate of growth of US bank credit, Jan.
 1948 to Jan.
 2013